Is the SAT Required for College? Your FAQs Answered

 Reason 4: Your Major May Require It...Even if Your School Doesn’t

 Even though a university has gone test optional, some departments still require SAT scores.
-So if you’re planning on applying to a competitive degree program, you may have to submit test scores in order to be considered--and admitted!--into your future department.
+So if you’re planning on applying to a competitive degree program, you may have to submit test scores in order to be considered—and admitted!—into your future department.

 One example of this is the University of Iowa nursing program.
-Even though the University of Iowa has gone test optional due to COVID-19, potential nursing students must make at least a 1300 on their SAT in order to gain admission into the program.
+Even though the University of Iowa has gone test optional due to COVID-19, potential nursing students must score at least a 1300 on their SAT in order to gain admission into the program.

 body_next